SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 <br />

-### 4. Deploy the API function for the database to Kyma
+### 4. Deploy the API Function for the Database to Kyma

 Next, an API function must be deployed to allow manipulation of the database from outside.
 This is very similar to the [api-mssql-function](https://github.com/SAP-samples/kyma-runtime-extension-samples/tree/main/api-mssql-function) in this Git repository.